-First, you’ll fly into Buenos Aires, Argentina.
+First, you’ll fly to Buenos Aires, Argentina.
 (There are two international airports here.)
 Most likely you will need to overnight in Buenos Aires before departing on a morning flight to the Río Grande.
 From Buenos Aires, you’ll fly to Río Grande.
 This is about a three-hour and 20-minute flight.
 A lodge representative will meet you at the Río Grande Airport and transport you to the Lodge in a private van or 4WD truck, about a 75-minute drive.
 (Airfare, and the hotel night and meals in Buenos Aires are not included in the package.)

 7-nights and 6-days guided fishing: